 This experience set him on a quest to bridge the gap between the Science and the art of Medicine – or healing, to be more precise.
 His quest led him to India where he did his MD (A.M.) in Medicina Alternativa, and finally to IHN Vancouver, where he graduated as a Certified and Registered Orthomolecular Nutritional Practitioner.

 Khan believes in “Evidence that demands a verdict.”
 If we understand how a system goes from order to disorder, from ease to dis-ease, then reversing it shouldn’t be like taking a shot in the dark.
 As Einstein said, “If you can’t explain it simply, then you probably do not understand it that well.”

-Khan teaches Nutrition & Health: The Fundamentals and Body Metabolism at The Institute of Holistic Nutrition’s Vancouver Campus.
+Khan teaches Nutrition & Health: The Fundamentals and Preventative Health Care at The Institute of Holistic Nutrition’s Vancouver Campus.

 FN 001 Nutrition and Health: The Fundamentals

 An introduction to the principles of nutrition as they relate to health and to the prevention of disease.
 This course provides a framework for the study of the basics of nutrition including; micronutrients (vitamins and minerals), the energy-yielding nutrients (Carbohydrates, Lipids and Proteins), metabolism, digestion, absorption and energy balance.
 This course will also look at lipids in detail: their functions, classification, dietary requirements, digestion & absorption, metabolism and links to the major fatal diseases, heart disease and cancer.